ajaygh/genseq/README.md

 # genseq
-democratize genome data and make it useful for all
+Democratize genome data and make it useful for all Genome sequencing for all